ChristofSeiler/CovRegFC_HCP/README.md

 done
 ```

 This will take a long time (1 to 2 days), so it might be good to run in it on a computing cluster.
-This will produce one ``.Rdata`` per number of subjects.
-To compile these files we run:
+This will produce 9 ``.Rdata`` files.
+Then run to plot the results:

 ```
 R -e "rmarkdown::render('Power.Rmd',params = list(num_regions = '15'))"